jjmcoconut/amethst/content/Computer Networking.md

 - **CDMA**: Technically complex but allows effective simultaneous transmissions.

 **Usage**:
-- TDM and FDM are used broadly in wired networks, while CDMA is prevalent in military and civilian wireless communications, such as cellular networks.
+- TDM and FDM are used broadly in wired networks, while CDMA is prevalent in military and civilian wireless communications, such as cellular networks.2

-**Next Steps**:
-- Detailed examination of CDMA will be covered in a later chapter, focusing on its implementation in various communication systems.

-Here's how your note-taking format might look for the section on random access protocols:

 ### 6.3.2 Random Access Protocols